matteofabbri/EuropeanGreatAtlasOfProfanities/README.md

    - You say this one as an exclamation when you see someone who's really really ugly - face, body, mind and soul -, in a genetic disaster kind of way.
 - Comes merda às colheres tu: You eat spoonfuls of shit
 - Morre longe. = Die far away
+- Era quem te fosse ao cu e não pagasse: You should get buttfucked and not get paid for it.
+- A tua mãe só gosta de ti como amigo: Your mother only likes you as a friend
+- Amor à pátria: Guy who is a butterface

+Vai-te foder com um pinheiro atravessado no cu = Go fuck yourself with a pine tree up your bum

 ## Poland
 - Kurwa: Whore
 - Dziwka / Cipa: Cunt